 Timesheets will be completed by the student and signed by the faculty supervisor (or designee) and turned into OSEEL every two weeks.
 Late or unsigned timesheets will result in a delay in the student’s pay.
-Up to 10 hours a week will be approved.
-If faculty would like to hire the student for additional hours, another account code must be supplied during the hiring process.
+As of January 1, 2015 we are unable to process timesheets without student signatures.

 *Please note, funding that was previously allocated to the URA program is now available for paid undergraduate positions through the Student Engagement Fund.
 Applications will continue to be available three times a year.